Erickyfr/RandomMoviePicker/README.md

 # MovieMatch
 ## Overview
 MovieMatch is a Python-based movie recommendation system that suggests random movies from various genres and allows users to contribute to the movie database.
-The application maintains user histories and movie lists in JSON files for session persistence.
+The application maintains user histories and movie lists in SQLite for session persistence.

 ## Features
 - **Random Movie Suggestions**: Recommends a random movie from a curated list of genres.
 - **User History Tracking**: Remembers previous recommendations for returning users.
 - **Movie Database Expansion**: Allows users to add new movies to existing genres.
-- **Data Persistence**: Saves all data in JSON files for future sessions.
+- **Data Persistence**: Saves all data in SQLite for future sessions.
 - **Genre Categories**: Includes 7 popular movie genres with 5 movies each.

 ## Available Genres